active-place

 Venice Island Performing Arts and Recreation Center

-Venice Island Performing Arts and Recreation Center's mission and priorities have emerged from the hopes and aspirations expressed by City of Philadelphia and Manayunk neighborhood leaders, the Executive Advisory Board, and over 500 residents who participated in surveying and community conversations. http://www.veniceisland.org/
+The mission and priorities of the Venice Island Performing Arts and Recreation Center have blossomed from the dreams and desires voiced by the City of Philadelphia, the Manayunk neighborhood leaders, the Executive Advisory Board, and more than 500 re

 unLiked